Sharp analysis of linear ensemble sampling: Proof of

-From this result, it is clear that the proof will be done if we establish that for $m$ ``not too large'', the exceedance frequencies $E_{t,m}(u,c)$ for the self-normalized martingale transforms $\ip{u,S_{t-1}^j}/\norm{u}_{V_{t-1}^{-1}}$ are lower bounded by a constant uniformly over $u\in\Sd$ and $t\in [n]$ with high probability.
+From this result, it is clear that the proof will be done if we establish that for our `not too large' choice of $m$, the exceedance frequencies $E_{t,m}(u,c)$ for the self-normalized martingale transforms $\ip{u,S_{t-1}^j}/\norm{u}_{V_{t-1}}$ are lower bounded by a constant uniformly over $u\in\Sd$ and $t\in [n]$ with high probability.
 The rest of the proof is devoted to establishing this.

 First, a covering argument can be used to show that it suffices to control the exceedance frequencies at a fixed direction $u\in \Sd$.
-To state a clean result, let $\cE_P$ denote the event that for all $t\in [n]$ and $j\in [m]$, $\norm{ V_{t-1}^{-1/2}S_{t-1}^j} \le \gamma^\delta_{t-1}$.
+To state a clean result, let $\cE_P$ denote the event that for all $t\in [n]$ and $j\in [m]$, $\norm{ V_{t-1}^{-1/2}S_{t-1}^j} \le \gamma^{\delta/m}_{t-1}$ (here, we do use $\alpha = \delta/m$ for a union bound over the $m$ particles; it makes the analysis easier, and the resulting upper bound does not feature in the regret bound).
 A similar argument was used by \citet{janz2023ensemble}, but there only the process extrema are controlled, not exceedance fractions.